farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 > #### Designer Note: Making Playbooks
 >
-> Playbooks are like character sheets presets that often represent a certain archetype.
+> Playbooks are character sheet presets that often represent a certain archetype.
 They are partially filled to make character creation smoother for the players.
 >
 > Limiting choices is often a good way to kickstart creativity, and that's exactly what happens with a game that uses playbooks.
 They are also a great way to introduce the group to the kind of characters the story is going to be focused on.
 >